tangrams/tangram-docs/pages/draw.md

 - `placement: vertex`: place points at line/polygon vertices
 - `placement: midpoint`: place points at line/polygon segment midpoints (better for road shields, which you want away from ambiguous intersections)
-- `placement: spaced`: place points along a line/polygon at fixed intervals defined in pixels with `placement_spacing` ( useful for symbols like one-way street arrows where consistent spacing is desirable)
+- `placement: spaced`: place points along a line/polygon at fixed intervals defined in pixels with `placement_spacing` (useful for symbols like one-way street arrows where consistent spacing is desirable)
 - `placement: centroid`: place points at polygon centroids (not applicable to lines)

 ####`placement_min_length_ratio`
 Optional _number_, _stops_, or _function_.
 Default is `1`.
 No units.

 Applies to `points` styles used to draw line or polygon features, when the `placement` parameter is set to `spaced` or `midpoint`.
 Specifies the minimum line segment length as a ratio to the size (greater of width or height) of the point being placed.
-This prevents points from being drawn on line segments which are smaller than the point itself (for example, a road shield bigger than the road it is labelling).
+This prevents points from being drawn on line segments which are smaller than the point itself (for example, a road shield bigger than the road it is labeling).

 Examples: